Hutchinson gets 6th shutout, Maple Leafs beat Oilers 3-0

 STILL SIDELINED

-Toronto was without Auston Matthews for a second straight game as the team’s star center recovers from a wrist injury.
+Toronto was without Matthews for a second straight game as the team’s star center recovers from a wrist injury.
 Matthews — who has 31 points (18 goals, 13 assists) on the season — is travelling with the team and took part in an optional skate with his teammates on Monday.

 POWER PLAYS